On recordThis profile is no longer actively maintained, with the information now possibly out of date

-1. for the intention to build high impact projects at social and environmental
+1. for the intention to build high impact projects at social and environmental levels

-3. for not considering these projects impacts beyond Brazil's territorial
+3. for not considering these projects impacts beyond Brazil's territorial boundaries.

-what must happen
+What must happen

 These mega-projects are not indispensable for providing energy for Brazil’s development, although the government is trying to present them as such.
-The Brazilian government must be convinced that the river bank dwellers and indigenous peoples, and ecosystemsalong the rivers of Amazonia are worth protecting.
+The Brazilian government must be convinced that the river bank dwellers and indigenous peoples, and ecosystems along the rivers of Amazonia are worth protecting.

 A key alternative to the Madeira River dams is increased energy efficiency.
 Losses in the distribution of energy in the country's electricity system - for both technical and commercial reasons - amount to 16.5% (compared to 6.5% on average in Europe).
 Tackling these losses would be another lucrative alternative to expensive mega-projects.
 Wind, biomass, and solar energy and small hydro projects could also contribute significantly towards meeting Brazil’s future energy needs.
 With the global economic crisis, energy consumption in Brazil has fallen, providing an opportunity to reorient the country’s energy policy.